DanieleSgroi/Eachine-EX4/Manuals/readme.md

 According to the FCC test reports, the DF806 transmits with an average RF power of +16 dBm, while the Controller transmits with an average RF power of +20 dBm.

 This is sort of chatch "22" for European users: if we want to legally use the drone outdoor, we should select Channel 149 but the drone does not have a means to reduce the transmitted power to the specified limit of 25 mW.
-Furthermore, controller range will be very limited.
+Furthermore, controller range will be very limited, if the RF power is reduced to 25 mW.

-On the other hand, we are legitimate to use the full power only indoor, where range is not an issue...
+On the other hand, we are legitimate to use the full 200 mW of RF power only indoor, where range is not an issue...

 This shall be further investigated, maybe with real RF power measures on an European unit.